Videos by OutKick

 — Adrian Wojnarowski (@wojespn) July 10, 2020

-Senator Hawley told Outkick partner Jason Whitlock that he wanted actions, not apologies.
+Senator Hawley told OutKick that he wanted actions, not apologies.

 ESPN was in an impossible spot here, and suspended Wojnarowski.
 With LeBron, a number of NBA players and even some colleagues like Jay Williams, Booger McFarland, and Maria Taylor tweeting in support of Wojnarowski over the past couple days, it is arguable that he will emerge from his suspension in a position of even greater strength after all this dust has settled.